On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Background

-$\bullet$ \preprocess. \task and \data perform private set intersection~\cite{FreedmanNP04} to identify overlapping sample IDs without revealing their private data.
-For example, they can use encrypted names or ID numbers for alignment.
-After alignment, \task partitions the overlapping samples into training, validation, and test sets.
-Ground-truth labels are available to \task for training and validation, but not for the test set--these labels must be predicted using a trained VFL model.
+$\bullet$ \preprocess.
+As a common practice in existing VFL deployments~\cite{PangYSW23,LiuKZPHYOZY24,LuoWXO21}, \task and \data employ the Private Set Intersection (PSI)~\cite{FreedmanNP04} to identify the aligned sample IDs without revealing data information.
+Before running PSI, all parties agree on a canonical entity key (e.g., account/device ID) and a deterministic canonicalization function $\text{Canon}(\cdot)$ (including encoding and normalization rules).
+The PSI output is a set of cryptographic tokens $H(\text{Canon}(\text{key}))$, which serve as the globally consistent aligned sample IDs. \task then partitions these aligned IDs into three subsets: training, validation, and test.
+Note that \task possesses the ground-truth labels for the training and validation sets, but not for the test set--these labels must be predicted using the trained VFL model.

-$\bullet$ \train.
-This is an iterative process involving component interactions (see Fig.~\ref{fig:splitvfl}). \ding{172} \task initiates each training step by sending the current batch’s sample IDs to \data. \ding{173} Both parties load local features and compute intermediate representations ($h_t$, $h_d$) via their bottom models. \ding{174} $h_t$ and $h_d$ are securely sent to \coord, which concatenates them into a joint representation $h$ and forwards it to \task. \ding{175} \task’s top model $g$ uses $h$ to produce predictions $\tilde y$ and compute the loss against ground-truth $y$. \ding{176} A distributed backpropagation follows: \task computes gradients and shares relevant updates with \data, allowing all parties to update their model parameters ($f_t$, $f_d$, $g$).
-This enables both \task and \data to update their respective local model parameters ($f_t$,$f_d$,$g$).
-Throughout, \task monitors performance on a validation set to guide the training lifecycle and determine convergence (e.g., target accuracy or max iterations).

-$\bullet$ \infer.
-In deployed VFL systems, inference service typically follows a ``Pay-as-You-Go'' model.
-The inference flow mirrors the training forward path (steps \ding{172}–\ding{175} in Fig.~\ref{fig:splitvfl}) but operates on unlabeled test samples. \task initiates the process by sending test IDs to \data, often incurring a fee based on data volume.
-The system then collaborates to compute aggregated representations via \coord, which \task uses with its deployed top model $g$ to produce final predictions.